mianguyen/Emotional-Support-Conversation/README.md

 # Bugs in original implementation

-1. Sorry.
-We wrongly adopted sentence-level ppl (perplexity) to calculate the ppl of generateion result on test set, which should have been corpus-level.
+1. We wrongly adopted sentence-level ppl (perplexity) to calculate the ppl of generateion result on test set, which should have been corpus-level.
 Commonly the result of sentence-level ppl is lower than corpus-level.
 Hense, here we update the new ppl result:

     Blenderbot Joint/Oracle : 18.61 (originally 16.03)